influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/delete-data.md

 ---

-The InfluxDB `/api/v2/delete` API endpoint has been disabled for InfluxDB IOx-backed organizations.
-To delete data from an IOx-backed bucket, please contact InfluxData Support.
+The InfluxDB `/api/v2/delete` API endpoint has been disabled for InfluxDB Cloud Serverless organizations.
+To delete data from an bucket, please contact InfluxData Support.

 <a class="btn" href="https://support.influxdata.com">Contact InfluxData Support</a>